-A resistive touchscreen drifts slowly over time and needs to be recalibrated once in a while.
-The Calibrate option allows you to either reset the calibration back to factory settings or to recalibrate specifically to the condition of the touchscreen.
-If the SHOUT ts is accidently recalibrated with erroneous settings and you are unable to use the touchscreen to recalibrate or reset to factory settings, with the SHOUT ts turned off, hold the power button for \sim 7 seconds or until the reset calibration screen opens.
+A resistive touchscreen drifts slowly over time and needs to be recalibrated occasionally.
+The Calibrate option allows you either to reset the calibration back to factory settings or to recalibrate specifically to the condition of the touchscreen.
+If the SHOUT ts is accidently recalibrated with erroneous settings and you are unable to use the touchscreen to recalibrate or reset to factory settings, with the SHOUT ts turned off, hold the power button for $\sim$ 7 seconds or until the reset calibration screen opens.
 DO NOT connect the SHOUT ts' USB port to any device.